rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 ### Set the root password

-Because you have just installed the MariaDB database server, the root account has no password set yet.
+Because you have just installed the MariaDB database server, the root account has no password set.
 Use the following command to set the root password and other important settings:

     /usr/bin/mysql_secure_installation